Jarnen/Jarnen/README.md

 - 👋 Hi, I’m @Jarnen
 - 👀 I’m interested in Artificial Intelligence especially in Computer Vision
-- 🌱 I’m currently an App Developer and also learning Python, C++ and Deep Learning.
+- 🌱 I’m currently a Database Administrator and Django App Developer and learning SQL, Python, C++ and Deep Learning.
-- 💞️ I’m looking to collaborate on Computer Vision Projects
+- 💞️ I’m looking to collaborate on Database, Web Applications and Computer Vision Projects
 - 📫 You can reach me on richard.jarnen@gmail.com

 <!---